silverstripe-terraformers/keys-for-cache/README.md

 }
 ```

-Take the original example where we also wanted to include changes to Images as part of our cache key.
-We could now also
+Take the original example where we also wanted our `CarouselItem` to include changes to Images as part of its cache key.
-add a `cares` config to our `CarouselItem`:
+We could now also add a `cares` config to our `CarouselItem` (where the `key` is the field relationship name, and the
+value is the `class` that it relates to):

 ```yaml
 App\Blocks\CarouselItem: